 If you or someone in your household has allergies, a hypoallergenic dog may be the perfect furry friend for you.
 These breeds have hair instead of fur, which means they produce fewer allergens and are less likely to cause an allergic reaction.

-One of the benefits of having a hypoallergenic dog is that they shed less than other breeds, which means less cleaning and less time spent on grooming.
+One major advantage of having a hypoallergenic dog is that they shed less than other breeds, which means less cleaning and less time spent on grooming.
+You will of course still need to keep their coats healthy and tangle-free.
 Many hypoallergenic breeds also have friendly and affectionate personalities, making them great companions for families with children or for those who live alone.

 Some popular hypoallergenic dog breeds include the Poodle, Bichon Frise, Shih Tzu, and Yorkshire Terrier.
 Each of these breeds has its own unique personality and characteristics, but they all share the common trait of being hypoallergenic.